 The midfielder was a favourite of Gareth Southgate’s at England Under-21 level, going on to make one senior appearance for the Three Lions, but he never quite made the grade at Chelsea – he remain on their books until 2017, when he joined Watford on a permanent deal after six loans away.

-He went on to make 84 appearances for the Hornets, including 38 in their promotion-winning campaign back to the Premier League, and will be hoping to repeat the trick after joining Fulham on deadline day.
-Younger brother Trevoh remains at Stamford Bridge and might yet break through under Thomas Tuchel.
+He went on to make 84 appearances for the Hornets, including 38 in their promotion-winning campaign back to the Premier League, and helped Fulham return to the top flight last May.

 Manchester United academy graduate Cleverley was famously part of the side that beat Arsenal 8-2 in August 2011, but he struggled to kick on following Sir Alex Ferguson’s retirement a couple of years later.

-After a couple of unsuccessful years at Everton, he’s since become a handy asset at Watford and is turning out in the Premier League once again after playing a role in their promotion win last term.
+After a couple of unsuccessful years at Everton, he’s since become a handy asset at Watford and will hope to guide them back to the Premier League in the early months of 2023.

 Young brother of lower-midtable stalwart Craig Gardner, Gary recovered from an ACL injury suffered as a youth to catch the eye in Aston Villa’s academy at the turn of the 2010s.
 He made his senior debut in a loan at Coventry in November 2011 – the first of seven loans away – with 42 appearances for his boyhood club amid them.